| | |

 Berry Cake with Lemon Whipped Cream

-I recently found a gem of a cookbook at the library called America’s Test Kitchen Menu Cookbook.
-Anytime I see an America’s Test Kitchen cookbook, of any sort, I always check it out.
-The recipes have always been a hit with my family and I learn so much from each and every cookbook.
-I found this cake recipe in the cookbook and I just happened to have every ingredient on hand, so of course, I had to make it.
-Let me just say, I am in love.
-This berry cake with lemon whipped cream is my idea of the perfect cake.
-It is slightly sweet, slightly tart, and utterly delicious.
+I recently found a gem of a cookbook I checked out from the library called America’s Test Kitchen Menu Cookbook and found this easy berry cake with lemon whipped cream recipe.
 The crisp top of the cake with the sprinkled sugar baked in is amazing, the tart berries sweeten while they bake and are so flavorful in the cake.
-Lemon whipped cream tops this wonderful dessert and adds a great sweet/tart flavor and creamy texture to the dish.
-I am drooling just writing about it and I seriously can’t wait for the next special occasion when I can make this cake again.
 We were headed to a friend’s house for dinner that evening and I brought this cake for dessert.
 We all, kids and adults included, absolutely LOVED this dessert.
-Make this cake – you won’t regret it.

 Berry Cake with Lemon Whipped Cream